freerangeeggs/study-notes/AZ-900/core-azure-services.md

 #### Serverless

 Serverless is next-level PaaS, you don't even need to worry about scaling or performance.
 You just worry about what it is going to do (i.e. the logic), not how it is going to do it (i.e. the infrastructure or scaling).
-You pay for what is used, when nothing is happing, you aint paying.
+You pay for what is used, when nothing is happing, you aren't paying.

 With Azure, you have two options here: